NJ Lottery New Year's Raffle Ticket Worth $25K Sold At 7-Eleven

 The number of the winning ticket is #043343 and it was sold at 7-Eleven #22254, 300 Greentree Church Road, Evesham Township in Burlington County.

-That also happened to be the third consecutive $25,000 raffle ticket sold at a 7-Eleven store.
+That also happened to be the third consecutive winning raffle ticket worth $25,000 sold at a 7-Eleven store.

 Tickets are still on sale for New Jersey Lottery’s New Year’s Raffle.
 Only 500,000 tickets total are available for sale, with a New Year’s Day Grand Prize Drawing for $2 million.
 There also will be 100 prizes worth $5,000 apiece drawn and 900 prizes worth $500 apiece.